mihaela-stoian/ConstrainedDGM/README.md

 Please refer to the appendix of our paper where we detail the datasets we used, the original source and pre-processing if any.

-The scripts to split the data into train, validation and testing partitions are available in the `other_helper_scripts` directory of this repository.
+If needed, the scripts that we used to split the data into train, validation and testing partitions are available in the `other_helper_scripts` directory of this repository.

 ### TableGAN